 responsible for the entire generation of the resulting page.
 Lua

-Scripts have a default .lua
+Scripts have a default .lua extension.

 To generate a valid web document (HTML, XML, WML, CSS etc) the Lua Script must follow the expected HTTP order to produce its output, first sending the correct headers (Headers) and then sending the actual document contents (Content Generation).